 We currently have the following positions available:

-Pressure Equipment Inspector (Safety Codes Officer) (Various Locations)
+Pressure Equipment Inspector (Safety Codes Officer) Edmonton, Grande Prairie and Calgary

 ABSA, the pressure equipment safety authority is looking for the right career-minded person to become a Pressure Equipment Safety Codes Officer in the province of Alberta.
-We have one opening available in Edmonton.
+We have an opening available in Edmonton, Grande Prairie and Calgary.
 ABSA is designated by the Province of Alberta to ensure that pressure equipment is constructed and operated in a safe manner.
 Safety Codes Officers are responsible for verifying and enhancing the safety of pressure equipment.
 Safety Codes Officers apply the following processes to verify and enhance pressure equipment safety:

 Certifications from the National Board of Boiler and Pressure Vessel Inspectors, American Petroleum Institute (API), and the International Organization for Standardization (ISO) Lead Auditor training is an asset.